project-java-learn/java_learn/README.md

 ### Deficiencies

-* Attaching the client and server side together
+* Credentials will eventually become stale and the app will log you out if you close the app and then come back.

 ### Stretch Goals